 - Define Your Objective

 Why do you want to optimize your website for mobile in the first place?
 You need to be clear about how and why your B2B SEO strategy for mobile will be helping your business.
 Some B2B firms may be looking for more leads while others are just trying to get more views to their content so that they can build a brand.
-Knowing your goal or objective will not only help you apply the right strategy, but will also help in measuring the return on investment.
+Knowing your goal or objective will not only help you apply the right strategy but will also help in measuring the return on investment.

 - Choose Your Tactic

-Once you are sure of applying a mobile SEO strategy for your B2B business and have clear understanding of your objective, you’ll have to decide how you will using it or what tactic will be best for your site.
+Once you are sure of applying a mobile SEO strategy for your B2B business and have a clear understanding of your objective, you’ll have to decide how you will using it or what tactic will be best for your site.

 Here are four ways or tactics that you can choose from: